ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 So far we checked the integrity of the actual files but we have not take a look at the content of the files, the sequences themselves.
 In the case of pelagic eDNA projects, the abundance of DNA in the open ocean is sporadic producing a wide range of eDNA concentration in samples.
 As a result of low levels of DNA in samples, the sequencing of eDNA data can include artifacts.

-Here we check for primer dimers and other short-read articats based on the Nextera adapters used by the JonahVentures sequencing facility.
+Here we check for primer dimers and other short-read articats based on sequencing adapters.
+In this case, we will check for the Nextera adapter used by the JonahVentures sequencing facility `(CTGTCTCTTAT)`, but the script can be used with any other adapter or motif.

 This scripts lives at
 ```